Now it’s easier than ever to make the gift of a lifetime.

 Your community foundation can help you connect to the causes you care about most.
 You can set up a charitable fund in your name or make an unrestricted gift.
 Giving is one of life’s pleasures; we can help you enjoy it today.

-Here are four great ways to turn your IRA into charitable-giving solutions and avoid taxes on qualified amounts you are required to take as an RMD:
+Here are great ways to turn your IRA into charitable-giving solutions and avoid taxes on qualified amounts you are required to take as an RMD:

 Designated Fund—Helping organizations sustain and grow.